-Both temperature and pressure sweeps are used to calibrate our cavities.
-A demagnetization cooling temperature sweep at 103.9357 MHz and 10.5 bar is shown in Fig. \ref{fig:F2}(b).
-The changing temperature tunes the superfluid gap $\Delta$, the Tsuneto function, and the Higgs mode frequency.
-As the resonance with the Higgs is approached, the speed of sound sharply increases.
-The interference fringes can be used to calculate speed of sound and compared with the theoretical model of Moores and Sauls \cite{moo.93} (Fig. \ref{fig:F2}(bS)).
-This relatively good agreement indicates that the cavity support structure retains its integrity during cooldown.
+We used both temperature and pressure sweeps to calibrate our cavities.
+A demagnetization cooling temperature sweep at 103.9 MHz and 10.5 bar is shown in Fig. \ref{fig:F2}\,B. Changing temperature affects the superfluid gap $\Delta$, the Tsuneto function \cite{tsu.60}, and the $J=2-$ Higgs order parameter collective mode frequency in a known way, Nguyen {\it et al.} \cite{ngu.19,sau.22}.
+As the resonance with the mode is approached, the speed of sound increases significantly.
+The interference fringes were used to calculate the speed of sound which compares well with the theory of Moores and Sauls \cite{moo.93}, Fig. \ref{fig:F2}\,B and our previous work.

-After verifying the performance of the cavities in the SF state and establishing a reference for $\alpha$, we performed a series of pressure sweeps in the FL state at temperatures just hovering above $T_c$ of the SF.
-The attenuation of TZS in the FL state decreases as $\alpha \sim T^2$, as seen in Fig. \ref{fig:F3}, so its best to search for the interference at the lowest temperature where the FL state is stable.
+After verifying the performance of the cavities in the superfluid state, and establishing a reference for $\alpha$, we performed a series of pressure sweeps in the Fermi liquid at temperatures hovering above $T_c$.
+The attenuation of TZS in the Fermi liquid state is expected to decreases as $\alpha \sim T^2$, calculated in the next section and shown in Fig.\ref{fig:F3}A. Clearly, it is best to search for interference at the lowest temperature varying the pressure.